LouisCharlesC/mess/README.md

     mess::WithArgs<GoodLowPassParameter>
 {};
 ```
-You can get "FilteredValue" by calling `mess::pull<FilteredValue>()`.
+You can get `FilteredValue` by calling `mess::pull<FilteredValue>()`.
 The function is called `pull` because you explicitly ask for the value to be produced and *mess* will compute any other value it needs to do so.
-If the dependencies cannot be resolved or the types don't fit, your program won't compile. *mess* does not yet allow `push`ing values (i.e. producing every value that depends on the `push`ed one).
+If the dependencies cannot be resolved or the types don't fit, your program won't compile. *mess* does not allow `push`ing values (i.e. producing every value that depends on the `push`ed one).
+I'm not sure if it's possible, or desirable.

 # WIP
 *mess* is currently under development.
 This version is out there for me to gather feedback about the terminology, usage and useful features.
 I am working on version 1.0, which as a bare minimum will:
 1. Allow pulling several values with a single function call.
 1. Compute dependencies only once, even if they are needed by more than one of the pulled values.
-1. Order the calls so that computed dependencies can be moved if possible, without risking use-after-move or any other bad surprise.
+1. Order the calls so that computed dependencies can be moved if possible, without risking use-after-move or any other bad surprises.

 It is foreseen that future versions might include:
 1. Provide nice compilation errors rather than the typical template instantiation error messages.